bboymimi/easy-flamegraph/README.md

 $ sudo perf record -a -g
 ```

-By default, easy-flamegraph.sh will read the perf.data under the current folder or you can assign the perf.data by \"-i\":
+By default, gen-flamegraph.sh will read the perf.data under the current folder or you can assign the perf.data by \"-i\":

 It's preferred to add the \"sudo\" as reading the /proc/kallsyms need the root privilege if the kernel debug symbol isn't installed.

 ```
 $ git clone https://github.com/bboymimi/perf-utils.git
-$ sudo easy-flamegraph.sh -i perf.data
+$ sudo gen-flamegraph.sh -i perf.data
 ```

 Or grep the specific string you are interested to generate the FlameGraph:

 ```
-$ sudo ./easy-flamegraph.sh -g ssh
+$ sudo ./gen-flamegraph.sh -g ssh
 Use the /home/ubuntu/perf-utils/perf.data as the source of the FlameGraph.
 ###########
 # The perf interactive .svg graph "/home/ubuntu/perf-output/2017-08-16_09:59:32.perf.data.foldedSssh.svg" has been generated.